GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 ### Edit/Delete/Enable/Disable

-In Guance workspace "Management"-"Pipelines", click the button under the operation on the right to edit/delete/enable/disable the pipeline file.
+In Guance workspace **Management > Pipelines**, click the button under the operation on the right to edit/delete/enable/disable the pipeline file.
 Note:

 - After editing the pipeline file, the default effective time is 1 minute;